science DEPARTMENT courses

 Credit: 0.50

 Students apply practical and theoretical information as it relates to the psychology of sport.
 Students will analyze what an injured athlete goes through in regard to major psychological changes during injury and rehabilitation.
 Students examine the reciprocal relations among physical activity, exercise behavior, and biochemical and physiological adaptation.
-Topics include theories of behavior change, exercise psychology interventions, the relationship between athlete burnout rate/injury predisposition, and the
+Topics include theories of behavior change, exercise psychology interventions, the relationship between athlete burnout rate/injury predisposition, and the general healthcare patients engage in to recover more quickly from injury with guided mental practice.
+Students will also identify psychosocial determinants and effects associated with adopting and maintaining an exercise program and developing strategies for promoting optimal performance in athletes.

 This course does not replace the core Science credits that must be earned for graduation purposes (Physical Science, Biology, and Chemistry).
 Also, this class does not fulfill the Social Studies elective requirement in the area of Introduction to Psychology.